parthspatel/nix-model-repo/docs/sphinx/architecture.md

 # Architecture

-This document describes the architecture of Nix AI Models.
+This document describes the architecture of Nix Model Repo.

 ## Overview

-Nix AI Models is designed around the principle of reproducible, secure model fetching using Nix's Fixed Output Derivation (FOD) system.
+Nix Model Repo is designed around the principle of reproducible, secure model fetching using Nix's Fixed Output Derivation (FOD) system.

 ```
 ┌─────────────────────────────────────────────────────────────────┐